PPL-IIITA/ppl-assignment-kunalgupta41/README.md

 now again enter the command ./a.out.
 This will print the new pairs who brokeup and the same will also be printed in q4_output.txt

+# QUESTION 5

+Open the Folder ppl_q5

+Open terminal and change the address to ppl_q5 folder directory.

+Build the code using the following command:

+g++ input_q5.cpp The_Choosy_Girl.cpp The_Generous_Boy.cpp q5.cpp The_Utility_Gifts.cpp couple.cpp

+then enter the command ./a.out

+This will print all the couples formed followed by the randomly generated value of k and the k most happiest couples along with their happiness in console.

+all the couples formed are then stored in output_5.txt and "k" most happy couples along with their happiness value are stored in k_most_happy_q5.txt file present in same folder.